Fasting

 Fasting is an effective cure for many diseases.
 Fasting has been used in every tradition for thousands of years.
 Humans evolved with regular shortages of food.
 Never in the history of humanity has food been so cheap, so sweet, and so easily available.
 Food is raining down on us 24 hours every day.
 In this age of pervasive food and pollution, fasting is more important than ever in warding off premature aging and degeneration of your body.

-Interestingly, you should include a little protein in foods taken while detox-fasting.
-The full detoxification process requires certain amino acids.
+Detox-fasting allows a little protein food during the fast, because the full detoxification process requires certain amino acids.

 If you are doing a stricter fast for several or more days, it is advisable to fast under the supervision of an experienced health practitioner.